kaga/kaga.github.io/_posts/2021-02-08-Git-Part-1-Get-Started.markdown

 ## How to use it (Command Line)

-For those who do software development, I would strongly recommend trying out the command line version to better understand what is happening behind the scene.
+For those who do software development, I would strongly recommend trying out the command lines to better understand what is happening behind the scene.

 ### Installation

+The official page [git-scm.com](https://git-scm.com/downloads) is a good start.

 ```bash
 ➜  ~ which git
 /usr/bin/git
 ```

-### Start a New Project
+### Starting a New Project

 ```bash
 ➜  ~ cd git-example